|180 Ways to Walk the Recognition Talk|

 |Direct Service Workforce Activities of the Systems Change Grantees|

-This is a report from the Centers for Medicare and Medicaid Services (CMS) on the 20 grantees that have initiatives to improve the recruitment and retention of direct services workers.
+This is a report from the Centers for Medicare and Medicaid Services (CMS) on the 20 grantees that had initiatives in 2004 to improve the recruitment and retention of direct services workers.

 |Direct Support Professional Statewide Workforce Employment Assessment Report|